 2 big problems with a no-dig vinyl fence.

+If you are researching affordable options for replacing your fence, you may have likely come across the “no dig” fencing products.
 We’ve had more than a few questions about this topic in the past from Strata’s looking to install a quality vinyl fence.
 Innovation is a great thing, but sometimes innovators want to make the process easier for the person doing the job at the end user’s expense.
-We feel that a no-dig vinyl fence is a product that falls into the above category, and we are going to provide you with a couple of reasons pertaining to why that is.
+We feel that a no-dig vinyl fence is a product that doesn’t give you good value, and we are going to provide you with a couple of reasons pertaining to why that is.

 - More components and less work.
 Sure, but will it last?

-A no dig fence has more components than a traditional vinyl fence.
+A no-dig fence has more components than a traditional vinyl fence.
+As previously mentioned a “no-dig” vinyl fence has 4 components instead of just one.
 More components are usually a recipe for more things to go wrong.
-More pieces are typically a recipe for more problems.
-In this case, less truly is more if you do it right.
-Most no dig fence companies boast that no bobcat, auger, or concrete mixing is required; however, the trade-off is the speed for quality, and we refuse to sacrifice quality for speed here at Premium Fence.
+In this case, there are four more areas where the pieces can start deteriorating or come apart.
+Most no-dig fence companies boast that no bobcat, auger, or concrete mixing is required; however, the trade-off is speed for quality, and we refuse to sacrifice quality for speed here at Premium Fence.
 The entire reason your Strata is looking to install a vinyl fence is to set it and forget it.
 If you are genuinely looking for a maintenance-free fence that lasts a lifetime, then you need to ensure that the fence is installed right the first time.
 This leads us to our next point.

 - Six-foot posts for a six-foot fence?
 Not as strong.